eco4cast/Statistical-Methods-Seminar-Series/avgar-smith_issa/Q_and_A.md

 ## do people usually/ever check some kind of predictive performance holding out x-number of steps (e.g., at the end of the individual's trajectory) fitting the model to the not-held-out data and predicting the holdout step trajectory to see how closely the predicted end-steps match the actual end-steps

 Not often, mostly because this is fairly technically difficult, and theoretically questionable, to do using `survival::predict.coxph()`, but also because, while parameter estimate accuracy should increase with the number of available steps per cluster, correctly pointing out the used step is less likely the more available step there are (regardless of how close the model is to the truth).
 It is possible to calculate a likelihood-based pseudo R^2^ or concordance criteria (the probability that a used step is ranked higher than an available step; within-cluster ROC AUC) for out-of-sample data, but this is again rather technically difficult.
-We recommend Used-Habitat Calibration Plots [Fieberg et al. 2018](https://doi.org/10.1111/ecog.03123), or simulation-based validation, both soon to be implemented in amt.
+We recommend Used-Habitat Calibration Plots ([Fieberg et al. 2018](https://doi.org/10.1111/ecog.03123)), or simulation-based validation, both soon to be implemented in amt.

 ## Is it possible with amt to simulate tracks from iSSA models based on empirical data? and or based on specific distribution parameters chosen by the user?